-It is your responsibility to notify the entity with which you enrolled (either the Exchange or us) if your child ceases to be an Eligible Child.
+It is your responsibility to notify the Exchange or us if your child ceases to be an Eligible Child.
 You must reimburse us for any benefits that we provide or pay for a child at a time when the child did not qualify as an Eligible Child.